mantidproject/mantid/dev-docs/source/CodingStandards/CPPStandards.rst

 <https://github.com/mantidproject/mantid/wiki/clang-format>`__
 describes a tool that you may find useful for checking your code satisfies LLVM whitespace conventions.
-It's also useful to set up your text editor to use `spaces instead of tabs
+It's also useful to set up your text editor to use `two spaces instead of tabs
 <http://llvm.org/docs/CodingStandards.html#use-spaces-instead-of-tabs>`__.

 Files